CassandraSehic/CassandraSehic/_posts/2024-01-06-ai-in-fencing.md

 ### Introduction: My Experience in the World of Fencing

 Fencing has been a central part of my life for nearly a decade.
 It's shaped major decisions, including my choice of college, and has been a source of both joy and frustration.
-As a saber fencer, I've experienced firsthand the highs and lows of this dynamic sport.
+As a saber fencer, I've experienced the intense highs and lows of this sport.

 ### The Challenge of Refereeing in Fencing